quru/image-defer/README.md

 * `onImageUnloaded` (default none) - a callback function for the _image unloaded_ event, see _Events_ above.
 * `scrollingStopMillis` (default 500) - the time to wait, in milliseconds, before considering that a scrolling event has completed.
 Images are lazy loaded when scrolling stops.
-* `scrollingSkipRate` (default 1.0) - the speed of scrolling, in pixels/millisecond, above which images will not be lazy loaded.
-Reducing this value, e.g. to `0.5`, means that lazy loading will not take place while the user is scrolling relatively slowly.
-Raising it, e.g. to `2.0`, means that images will be lazy loaded even while the user is scrolling quickly.
+* `scrollingSkipRate` (default 0.8) - the speed of scrolling, in pixels/millisecond, above which images will not be lazy loaded.
+Reducing this value, e.g. to `0.2`, means that lazy loading will not take place while the user is scrolling quite slowly.
+Raising it, e.g. to `1.5`, means that images will still be lazy loaded even when the user is scrolling quickly.

 It does not matter whether you define `ImageDefer.options` before or after including `image-defer.js` in the page.
 But if you define it before, or if you use the `defer` or `async` attributes in your `script` tag, then